open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 This specification defines attributes for [CloudEvents](https://cloudevents.io/).
 The attributes described in this document are not specific to a particular operation but rather generic.
 They may be used in any Span they apply to.

-At this time, this specification does not cover:

-- How and when Spans are created for CloudEvents

-- Transport aspects of sending and receiving CloudEvents

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->

 <!-- toc -->